mpatwa98/mpatwa98/README.md

-- 👋 Hi, I’m @mpatwa98
+- 👋 Hi, I’m Mandeep Patwa
 - 👀 I’m interested in Competitive Programming and Web developement
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on react projects
-- 📫 How to reach me ...
+- 📫 How to reach me mpatwa98@gmail.com

 <!---
 mpatwa98/mpatwa98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.